slurplet/critiqueofpureslurp/_posts/2023-06-18-one-year-of-lifting.markdown

 Use your brain when you exercise.

 Don't get lost trying to recreate Plato's Ideal Form of a deadlift hinge pattern.
+Perfect form is overrated and does not exist!

 Eat enough and sleep more.